Caring For The Hearing Health of Big Thicket

-The smallest custom style, CIC instruments, fit deeply and entirely within the ear canal.
-They fit mild-to-moderate hearing losses and offer a high cosmetic appeal, as they’re nearly invisible when worn.
+CIC instruments fit deeply within the ear canal.
+They are suitable for mild to moderate hearing losses and offer a high cosmetic appeal because they’re practically invisible when worn.

 In The Canal (ITC)

-ITC instruments sit in the lower portion of the outer ear bowl, making them comfortable and easy to use.
-Because they’re slightly larger than CIC models, they have a longer battery life and can host additional features, such as directional microphones, for better understanding in noisy environments, and controls such as volume controls.
-They fit mild to moderate hearing losses.
+ITC instruments are comfortable and easy to wear.
+They are worn within the outer ear bowl.
+Their slightly larger size means they have a longer battery life.
+Additional features include directional microphones, which help in noisy environments, and several controls such as volume controls.
+They are good for mild to moderate hearing losses.

 Full Shell Or In The Ear (ITE)

-Full shell models sit flush within the outer ear bowl.
-Their size allows the maximum number of controls and features, such as directional microphones, which require space on the outer portion of the instrument.
-They use a larger battery size than the smaller styles and can fit a larger receiver with enough power for even some severe hearing losses.
-Because of their flexibility, they’re widely recommended for mild-to-severe hearing loss.
+Full shell models offer much flexibility for the wearer, making them suitable for mild to severe hearing loss.
+They sit flush within the outer ear bowl.
+Their larger size means they can offer the maximum number of controls and features including directional microphones, which require the space of the outer portion of the instrument.
+They require a larger battery size than the smaller types and because they can handle a larger receiver, they offer enough power for more severe levels of hearing loss.

-RIC models are mini BTEs that have the speaker of the instrument incorporated in the ear tip, instead of in the main body of the instrument.
-RIC instruments fit mild-to-severe hearing losses.
-This hearing aid style looks similar to the Mini BTE when worn on the ear.
+RIC models are mini BTEs.
+The speaker is incorporated in the ear tip, rather than the main body of the device.
+These are ideal for mild to severe hearing losses.
+This hearing aid style resembles the Mini BTE when worn on the ear.

 BTEs with Earmolds

-BTEs with earmolds fit mild through profound hearing losses.
-Their longer shape follows the contour behind the outer ear and can house many features, including a program button and volume control.
-The earmold and style, as well as the wearer’s hairstyle, determine exactly how they’ll look on each person.
+BTEs with earmolds are ideal for mild to profound hearing losses.
+Their longer shape contours along the area behind the outer ear.
+Its many features include a program button and volume controls.
+The earmold and style, along with the wearer’s hairstyle, will determine how they’ll look on each wearer.